CONTEXT

 RESULTS SO FAR

 - Gender mainstreaming.
-Awareness has been raised on the importance of gender mainstreaming through regional workshops involving focal points of the ASEAN Sectoral Working Group on Crops (ASWGC).
-Recommendations have been made to integrate gender aspects in the Strategic Plan of Actions for the ASEAN Cooperation on Crops (SPA-Crops) and project activities.
+Recommendations were made to integrate gender aspects in the Strategic Plan of Actions for the ASEAN Cooperation on Crops (SPA-Crops) and project activities.

 - The Agrinnovation Fund in ASEAN (AIF).
-The AIF was jointly initiated with public and private partners in CLMV to foster innovation in the agricultural value chains through public-private partnership (PPP) and cooperation.
-AIF has onboarded 21 partnerships bringing innovation in digital solutions, production methods, market access, and cooperation along the value chain.
+The AIF was initiated to foster innovation in the agricultural value chains in CLMV.
+AIF has onboarded 29* development partnerships with private sector to enhance production and improve safety, quality and sustainability.

 - General assessment on ASEAN standards.
-A stock-taking of the implementation of ASEAN GAP and ASEAN Standards for Organic Agriculture (ASOA) in AMS was made and recommendations given to improve the implementation of these standards.
+The implementation status of ASEAN GAP and ASEAN Standards for Organic Agriculture (ASOA) in 10 AMS was assessed and recommendations to improve the implementation of these standards were made.

 - VietGAP Guidelines.
-Development of VietGAP Guidelines for 10 key fruits has been supported and online training courses and TOTs held to build capacity for stakeholders to implement the Guidelines.
+Development of VietGAP Guidelines for 10 key fruits and online training courses and TOTs held to build capacity for stakeholders to implement the Guidelines.

 - Support regional exchange platform on climate-related topic.
-The project facilitates support for the ASEAN Climate Resilience Network (ASEAN-CRN) as a regional platform to share expertise and knowledge on climate-resilient agriculture and climate-smart land use.
-It facilitates support for the ASEAN Negotiating Group for Agriculture (ANGA) to continue to represent ASEAN-coordinated positions on agriculture in the context of the United Nations Framework Convention on Climate Change (UNFCCC).
+The project facilitates support for the ASEAN Climate Resilience Network (ASEAN-CRN), and the ASEAN Negotiating Group for Agriculture (ANGA) so that it can continue to represent ASEAN positions on agriculture in the context of the United Nations Framework Convention on Climate Change (UNFCCC).

 FINANCED BY